-4.5 Global insights on FoF-Design
+6.5 Global insights on FoF-Design

-Current situation in 2020 caused many companies to increase emphasis on FoF.
+Current situation in 2021 and the previous periods caused many companies to increase emphasis on FoF.
 It is expected that following periods will see more companies investing in FoF tools and services (including FoF design).